MarcelGallois/JavaScript-BrivoAPI-Wrapper/README.md

 # symmetrical-giggle
 ### BRIVO API WRAPPER
 This is a wrapper for the Brivo API.
-It is written in Python 3.6.

 ### Current Functionality
 Can authenticate, get users, get user groups based on a user id, get groups, assign users to groups, create users, delete users, and update users.